-Key term definition-marketing plan.
+Key term definition - marketing plan.

 AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Describe core values, mission, organizational culture, business, and goals.
-Level of Difficulty: 1 Easy Topic: Elements of the Marketing Plan

-- 144. A road map for the marketing activities of an organization for a specified future time period, such as one year or five years, is referred to as a
+Level of Difficulty: 1 Easy Topic: Marketing plan 144.
+A road map for the marketing activities of an organization for a specified future time period, (p.
+29) such as one year or five years, is referred to as a .

-- A. business plan.
+- A. business plan

-- B. marketing objective.
+- B. marketing objective

-- C. marketing plan.
+- C. marketing plan

-- D. marketing strategy.
+- D. marketing strategy

-- E. marketing program.
+- E. marketing program